sebapersson/petab_sciml/docs/src/format.md

 PEtab SciML supports two classes of hybrid models:

 1. **Pre simulation hybridization**: The neural network model sets constant parameters and/or initial values in the ODE model prior to model simulation.
 Inputs are constant per simulation condition.
 2. **Intra simulation hybridization**: The neural network model appears in the ODE right-hand-side (RHS) and/or observable formula.
-Inputs are per time-point computed from simulated quantities.
+Inputs and outputs are computed dynamically over the course of a simulation.

 A PEtab SciML problem can also include multiple neural networks.
 Aside from ensuring that neural networks do not conflict (e.g., by sharing the same output), no special considerations are required.
 Each additional network is included just as it would be in the single-network case.